Overview

-Erosive tooth wear is a term used to describe the effects of erosion or erosion with attrition and or abrasion.
-It is rare that a single cause of tooth wear occurs and most commonly it’s a combination of causes.
+Erosive tooth wear is a term used to describe the effects of erosion, or erosion with attrition and or abrasion.
+It is rare that a single cause of tooth wear occurs, and most commonly it’s due to a combination of causes.
 In most cases erosion is an underlying feature of tooth wear and the definition acknowledges this.
 But we use the term to describe all forms of wear including attrition and abrasion.

 Erosion is the loss of enamel and dentine caused by acids in the mouth present from the diet, the stomach or, rarely, industrial sources.
 Attrition is the loss of enamel and dentine caused by the action of tooth against tooth.
 Abrasion is the loss of enamel and dentine caused by the mechanical action of surfaces other than teeth